Morwenn/tight_pair/README.md

   type aliases.
 The members can only be accessed through the `get` function template, and the member types can only be retrieved through `std::tuple_element`.
 It was a choice to only provide a minimal tuple-like interface.

-- Since it is a C++17-only library, I decided not to provide an equivalent to `std::make_pair`: the type deduction is done through deduction guides.
+- Since it is a C++17-only library, I decided not to provide an equivalent to [`std::make_pair`][std-make-pair]: the type deduction is done through deduction guides.
 Unlike `std::pair`, the deduction guides are the ones that handle the decaying of array and reference parameters as well as the unwrapping of `std::reference_wrapper<T>` to `T&`.
 Of course it is still possible to store arrays or raw `std::reference_wrapper` instances by manually specifying the types.

   ```cpp
   int a = 5;